 Time and Money During Retirement

-We have all heard the pitches of the financial planners to retirees.
-That last paycheck has to last us a lifetime!
-How much money do we need for the rest of our lives?
-What if we live to be ninety? or (God forbid) a hundred?
-The answer to all those questions depends upon our habits of consumption.
-Do we want to maintain our present habits of consumption?
-Do we want to move elsewhere, or journey around the world?
-The consumption opportunities are endless, and so could be the amount of money needed to fulfill them.
-A gold mine for the investment industry!
+Most of us are familiar with advertisements of the financial planners aimed at potential retirees.
+That last paycheck has to last a lifetime!
+The question becomes how much money do we need for the rest of our lives?
+What if we live to be ninety? or (God forbid!) a hundred?
+The answer to those questions depends upon our habits of consumption.

 "Americans ages 65 and older earn a median salary of $1,193 per week or $62,036 per year.
 This figure is for full-time workers, so it doesn’t take into account the many people in this age bracket who drop out of the workforce to begin taking income from Social Security and their retirement savings. "